coredmas/flexfx.github.io/README.md

 Prebuilt Effects
 ----------------------------------

 The FlexFX kit contains some highly optimized effects.
-These effects are in binary (\*.bin) form and can be used for free on FlexFX boards.
-The FlexFX properties definitions for prebuilt effects are documented in the effect's respective text file (e.g. efx_cabsim.txt for the prebuild efx_cabsim.bin effect).
-These properties allow for full control over each effect via FlexFX properties sent and received over USB/MIDI.
+These effects are in source and binary (\*.bin) form and can be used for free on FlexFX boards.
+All effects support full control over each effect via FlexFX properties sent and received over USB/MIDI.

-The effects also supports the HTML5 interface for controlling the device (firmware upgrading, uploading IR data, etc) since the web interfaces uses FlexFX properties and USB/MIDI for control.
-Javascript code for an effect is returned via USB MIDI by issueing the FlexFX USB/MIDI property for returning a device's javascript controller interface.
+The effects also support the HTML5 interface for controlling the device (firmware upgrading, uploading IR data, etc) since the web interfaces uses FlexFX properties and USB/MIDI for control.
 The HTML5 application called 'flexfx.html' does this automatically and will displayt this device's GUI interface if the device is pluged into the host computer via a USB cable.
 Google Chrome must be used.